MahmoudHefny2001/Dentolize/README.md

 - **Staff Profiles**: Create profiles for dentists, hygienists, and administrative staff with roles and permissions.
 - **Payroll Management**: Manage staff working hours, overtime, and integrate payroll for seamless compensation.
-- [comment]: **Performance Tracking**: Track performance metrics for staff and dentists, including patient feedback and KPIs.
+- <!--- **Performance Tracking**: Track performance metrics for staff and dentists, including patient feedback and KPIs. --->

 ### 3.6 Communication Module

 - **SMS **: Send customized appointment reminders, follow-ups, or promotional offers to patients via SMS.
 - **Patient Feedback Surveys**: Enable the clinic to collect feedback from patients after their visits to assess service quality.
-- [comment]:**Patient Portal**: Provide patients with a portal where they can view their appointment history, bills, and treatment plans.
+- <!--- **Patient Portal**: Provide patients with a portal where they can view their appointment history, bills, and treatment plans. --->

 ### 3.7 Reporting and Analytics

 - **Custom Reports**: Generate custom reports based on various parameters such as patient visits, revenue, or treatment outcomes.
 - **Real-Time Dashboard**: An interactive dashboard offering real-time insights into clinic operations and performance metrics.
-- [comment]: **Patient Demographics**: Analyze patient demographics to better understand the clinic’s patient base and improve marketing efforts.
+- <!-- **Patient Demographics**: Analyze patient demographics to better understand the clinic’s patient base and improve marketing efforts. --->

 ## 4. Technology Stack